Medicare Advantage Open Enrollment Begins on January 1

-Medicare Advantage, also known as Medicare Part C, is private health insurance that has become so popular that more than half of seniors who are eligible for traditional Medicare now opt for this alternative, according to a recent report by healthcare advisory firm Chartis.
+Medicare Advantage open enrollment is just around the corner.
+If you want to switch plans, you can change your Medicare insurance elections until March 31.
+Medicare Advantage, also known as Medicare Part C, is private health insurance that has become so popular that more than half of seniors eligible for traditional Medicare now opt for this alternative, according to a recent report by healthcare advisory firm Chartis.

-If you're already an Advantage enrollee, there are only two times a year — spring and fall — that you can switch from one plan to another or return to traditional Medicare.
+If you're already an Advantage enrollee, there are only two times a year — spring and fall — when you can switch from one plan to another or return to traditional Medicare.

 Subscribe to Kiplinger’s Personal Finance